ChadMcOrgans2022/Dysmmetrical-Wiki-Contributions/Creating-A-Character.md

 ![1CharDef](assets/creatingacharacter/1CharDef.png)
 * Get the default settings for the set role of the character
 * Set its `Config` variables (read them in the class for further info)
+* For variables that affect how the gameplay plays out with the character, GameplayConfig is available.
+Set all of the variables that affect gameplay in abilities here to make sure not to change them in skins.

 Now, we'll define every ability.